coderefinery/jupyter/_episodes/03-basic-workflow.md

 > ```
 {: .challenge}

+Here is the notebook: <https://github.com/coderefinery/jupyter/blob/gh-pages/example/darts.ipynb>
+(static version, later we will learn how to share notebooks which are dynamic and can be modified).

 What do we get from this?

 - With code separate from everything else, you might just send one